 1. Strong: a dynamic economy

-Significant spending power, an innovative climate, its location at the heart of a dense transport network in the centre of Europe and highly skilled workers – all of these are benefits offered by Germany as a business location.
+Significant spending power, the spirit of innovation, its location at the heart of a dense transport network in the centre of Europe and highly skilled workers – all of these are benefits offered by Germany as a business location.

 Many of these are generated by what is known as the Mittelstand.
-The Mittelstand is formed of the scores of small and medium-sized companies which are characteristic of Germany’s economy.
+The Mittelstand is formed by the scores of small and medium-sized companies which are characteristic of Germany’s economy.

 The German infrastructure will also make it easy for you to set up your own business.
 Roughly 830,000 km of roads, 38,000 km of railways and a modern telecommunications network will take you, your ideas and your products to your destination.